 About the author

-Jennifer L. Derr is Assistant Professor of History at the University of California, Santa Cruz.
+Jennifer L. Derr is Associate Professor of History at the University of California, Santa Cruz.

 "The Lived Nile offers a creative and smart account of a river and a nation, fluidly braiding together a history of labor, disease, and political economy, brimming with keen insight and filled with unexpected turns."